Eating Disorder:

 -

 Stop blaming yourself.
-You didn’t cause this—science backs that—and it’s not your fault you didn’t see it earlier.
+You didn’t cause this—science backs that—and it’s not your fault that you didn’t see it earlier.
 We live in diet culture, which often camouflages eating disorders.
 If you’re here now, you’re paying attention.
-You’re on it.
+You’re on it!

 -